101 Beacon was built ca. 1862, one of six contiguous houses (101-103-105-107-109-111 Beacon) built at about the same

 On December 29, 1958, 101 Beacon was purchased by Benjamin George Brooker, a certified public accountant and real estate dealer.
 He and his wife, Hannah (Botzin) Myers Brooker lived at 133 Marlborough.

 In January of 1959, Benjamin Brooker applied for (and subsequently received) permission to remodel the house into eight apartments.
 In February of 1959, he amended the application to increase the number of units to nine.
 As part of the remodeling, the mansard roof was expanded into a full story, a penthouse was added, the front entrance was lowered to street level, and the entire façade was painted white.
-Plans for the remodeling, designed by architect Saul E. Moffie are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-205 and R-206).
+Plans for the remodeling, designed by architect Saul E. Moffie are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-205 and R-206).

 After the remodeling was completed, the Brookers moved to one of the apartments at 101 Beacon.